Tenant participation is about tenants taking part in decision making processes and influencing decisions about:

 We will always try to attend local meetings as and when invited where we will take note of your concerns and suggestions.

-From time to time, we will hold meetings to inform you about our services or new legislation.
+From time-to-time, we will hold meetings to inform you about our services or new legislation.

 These are mini-surveys of our services that are carried out to better understand tenant satisfaction levels.